 Think about it.
 Either the universe is the uncaused first cause, or we must look to something beyond it as the uncaused first cause.
-Scientists, skeptics, atheists, agnostics, and Christians typically agree on one thing.
+Scientists, skeptics, atheists, agnostics, and Christians often agree on one thing.
 We agree that the universe had a beginning.
 If this is true, then the uncaused first cause must be beyond the universe.

-Whatever created space, time and matter had to be outside these 3 things.
+Whatever created space, time, and matter had to be outside these 3 things.
 Who created God?
 The answer is no one.
 He is spaceless, timeless, immaterial.
-He had no beginning which even under the law of causality would not require a cause.
+Ask yourself, if an eternal God exists, why would there be a need for a cause?
+An eternal/timeless being wouldn’t have a beginning, therefore, He would not require a cause.